developer-zebra/developer-zebra-site/src/devicecentral/2-0/guide/usage/index.md

 	![img](manual_pair_mac.jpg)
 <br>
 3. Enter in the Bluetooth Mac address for the peripheral to pair to.
 4. When pairing is successful, the peripheral is displayed in the list.
 A green dot next to a Bluetooth scanner indicates that the device is connected and may be in use.
-Other peripherals such as a Bluetooth headset, printer, and payment device will have a red dot until the respective application is using these Bluetooth peripherals.
+Other peripherals such as a Bluetooth headset or printer will have a red dot until the respective application is using these Bluetooth peripherals.
 	![img](mac_address.jpg)
 <br>

 ###Paired Device List

 Once pairing is complete, the peripheral is listed in the **Scan and Pair** tab.
 The paired peripherals are listed by device name, showing the connected state as indicated by the green (connected) or red (disconnected) dot.
 An **Unpair** button next to each peripheral allows the capability to unpair each device individually.
-The icons for each peripheral represent the type of device by category: scanner, headset, printer, and payment.
+The icons for each peripheral represent the type of device by category: scanner, headset and printer.
 	![img](paired_devices.jpg)
 <br>